LivePersonInc/developer-center/pages/Documents/ConversationalAI/Third-PartyBots/GoogleDialogflowES/basic-content.md

 Multiple scenarios for transfer/escalations exist triggered by the transfer action object.

-1. Explicit request from visitor to transfer to an agent (Eg, action : transfer)
+1. Explicit request from visitor to transfer to an agent (e.g., action: transfer)

 2. If the Bot does not have an appropriate answer, it should recognise this as a scenario for a transfer.
    Depending on the connector configuration or the decision making capacity of the bot, the bot will transfer to a particular agent, skill or default skill.